prettygenius/ReactChat/README.md

-Created with REACT HTML CSS chatbot to chat with friends family etc the MultiChatSocket componenet takes user authentication props, and subscribes to all (multiple) chatrooms
+ChatBot Created with REACT HTML and CSS the MultiChatSocket component takes user authentication props,
+and subscribes to all  chatrooms
+to register create a username then chat with friends family etc